 If the employee is on TPD and is not entitled to indemnity or wages lost during the 3-day waiting period, treat wages lost during the 3-day waiting period as though the hours were worked and the wages were earned for the week.
 Add the hours and wages lost during the 3-day waiting period to the total number of hours worked and wages earned for the week.
 If you fail to do this you may pay more in TPD benefits than the law requires.
 NOTE: this period will need to be recomputed and the 3-day waiting period paid if the employee has a renewed period of disability beyond the 7 calendar days.

 Suppose that I have a TPD last day worked that is five weeks in the past, and no return to work date.
-When I go into the worksheet it prompts me for five weeks of detail, but I only know two weeks worth.
+When I go into the worksheet it prompts me for five weeks of detail but I only know the detail for two of the five weeks.
 How can I file this worksheet?

 There are two ways to accomplish this.
 First, you can make an estimated guess for the three unknown weeks.
 When that information does become available to you, however, you will have to go back into the worksheet and correct it (see above, question 4, for how to do this).

-The wage for my part time, injured employee was expanded, but Worker's Compensation is using a lower wage to calculate TPD payments due.
+The wage for my part time, injured employee was expanded, but the Worker's Compensation Division is using a lower wage to calculate TPD payments due.
 Is this correct?

 Yes it is.
 For part time employees, whose wage has been expanded and who have returned to light duty at the job of injury, the TPD wage is the highest actual wage, and not the expanded wage.

 - I have a

 claimant who was on TTD for Monday, Tuesday and Wednesday, and then